FAVA is a not-for-profit charitable society

 A set of policies are principles, rules, and guidelines formulated or adopted by an organization to reach its long-term goals and typically published in a booklet or other form that is widely accessible.
 Policies and procedures are designed to influence and determine all major decisions and actions, and all activities take place within the boundaries set by them.
 Procedures are the specific methods employed to express policies in action in day-to-day operations of the organization.
 Together, policies and procedures ensure that a point of view held by the governing body of an organization is translated into steps that result in an outcome compatible with that view.

-Roles and Responsibilities of Not-for-Profit Boards (Voluntary Sector Services Branch Alberta Culture and Community Spirit – 2009)
+Roles and Responsibilities of Not-for-Profit Boards (The Board Development Program, part of Alberta Culture and Tourism – 2009)

 1. Upon the event of a board member missing three board meetings in any calendar year, the board through the President may request that the member resign from the board and appoint an interim replacement board member to serve the balance of the term.